root-project/web/for_developers/continuous_integration-testing/githubactions.md

 ## Adding/Configuring Linux runners

+Our Linux runners just start a Docker container.
+This section documents the configuration of these Docker containers and of their underlying hosts (runners).

+### Configuring Docker containers

-**note** If you want to add python packages or dependencies to runners, this should be added to the images in <https://github.com/root-project/root-ci-images>.
+Python packages or distro package dependencies are added not to runners but to the Docker images they run, see <https://github.com/root-project/root-ci-images>.
 They can use a python3-venv / python3-virtualenv if set up at `/py-venv/ROOT-CI`.
 We use podman, not docker; this and a bug in GH runners requires us to use a [podman-docker-wrapper](https://gitlab.cern.ch/ai/it-puppet-hostgroup-lcgapp/-/blob/master/code/files/github_ci/wrapper.py?ref_type=heads) script.

+### Linux runners

 The following is for managing the machines themselves.

 --> [TL;DR FOR CREATING A RUNNER HERE](#creating-a-new-runner) <--